VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**June 8th, 2022**.
-The current data example focuses on the [designing effect visual patient profiles](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-06-08).
-The example data set re-uses data from a previous challenge on [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10).
-But this instead focusing on a wider set of measurements.
-The challenge aim is to provide example of how to present individual patient information.
-In other words, how to best design visualizations that combine measurements at the patient level in an informative manner.
-See the [designing effect visual patient profiles](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-06-08) page for more detail and some examples for inspiration.
+**July 8th, 2022**.
+The current data example focuses on the [Visualising Ranking Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-07-13).
+Visualise the relative performance of the treatments based on the ranking data
+You may want to consider other metrics which can be derived from the ranking data and used to compare treatments.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays